openziti/sdk-golang/acceptance-tests.md

   (`/releases/tags/<tag>`) rather than constructing it.
 - **acquire/build.go**: `git` fetch of the ref + `go build` of the `ziti` binary for any non-release ref (branch/tag/SHA).
 Needs the Go toolchain (present in CI and locally).
+Cross-builds when the requested platform is not the one the build runs on, which also disables cgo so no C toolchain for the target is needed.
-- **acquire/cache.go**: cache keyed by the *immutable* resolved id (concrete tag or commit SHA, never a mutable selector) under `~/.cache/ziti-acceptance/bin/ziti-<id>`;
-  CI caches the dir.
+- **acquire/cache.go**: cache keyed by the *immutable* resolved id (concrete tag or commit SHA, never a mutable selector) and the target platform, under `~/.cache/ziti-acceptance/bin/ziti-<id>-<goos>-<goarch>`; CI caches the dir.
 Selectors are resolved to that id before lookup.
-If CI ever runs multiple platforms, include `runner.os`/`GOOS`/`GOARCH` in the CI cache key so a binary built for one platform isn't reused on another.
+The platform is part of the entry name, so a binary produced for one platform is never reused on another, and a CI cache shared across runners is safe without adding `runner.os` to the CI cache key.
 - **ziticli/ziticli.go**: exec wrapper that runs the acquired binary with a per-harness env (isolated CLI login/config dir so parallel harnesses and the dev's own ziti CLI don't collide) and the `ZITI_*` vars the config generators read.